ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [body()] to get the AST representation of the body of the passed [proc], and we can use [name()] to get the name of that [proc].
-The functions [body()] and [name()] are provided by the [macros]{.mod} module of Nim's standard library.
+The functions [body()] and [name()] are provided by the [macros] module of Nim's standard library.
 In our [macro] [pm()] we first verify, that the passed argument is really of node kind ProcDef.
 Then we create a new [NimNode], which calls the [echo()] function with the [proc] name as